Children are a gift…but they can also be a serious drag on your borrowing power.

 - Choosing the right home loan: Home loan features such as a line of credit can impact your borrowing power.
 Lenders use different assessment rates for different loan types so only go with the features you really need.

 - Saving a large deposit: If you have a 20% deposit, you won’t need to pay Lenders Mortgage Insurance (LMI), which can amount up to several thousands of dollars.
 LMI is a one-off fee usually charged when borrowing more than 80% of the property value.
-A large deposit can go a long way to improve your borrowing power.
+A large deposit can go a long way to improving your borrowing power.

 - Going with a lender that can accept your income: Different lenders treat casual, contract and full time employees differently.
 Overtime and bonus income are also assessed differently.
 By going with a lender that can accept your income completely, you can automatically increase your borrowing capacity.

 Please note that some banks may also assume that your income estimate doesn’t include expenses such as private school fees.
-They may add them in their calculations and essentially count them twice and therefore, loweing your borrowing power.
+They may add them in their calculations and essentially count them twice and therefore, lowering your borrowing power.

 We can help you improve your borrowing power and get approved with the right lender.
 Call us on 1300 889 743 or complete our free online assessment form today.

-Borrowing power FAQs
+Borrowing Power FAQs

 Banks consider a number of factors when calculating your existing commitments.
 These include: